Glutinous Rice Balls (Tang Yuan). A warm, delicious and sweet Chinese dessert soup with glutinous rice balls. It’s vegan and simple to make.

 Yes!
 Even though the rice flour is glutinous, there is no wheat and it is 100% gluten free.

-Why do we eat Tang Yuan?
+Why do the Chinese eat Tang Yuan?

 Tang Yuan are a symbolic and delicious food in Chinese culture.
 It represents wholeness and union.
 Hence why it's often served at the bride's hair combing ceremony or the night before a couple's wedding to wish them a good marriage.